zoubingwu/docs/.amazon_q_context/main_agent.md

 - Create sequential task assignments to maintain translation quality

 ### 2. Environment Setup
-- Create `.amazon_q_result/` directory structure if not exists
+- Create directory structure if not exists:
+  - `.amazon_q_result/` for translated Chinese files
+  - `.amazon_q_logs/` for logs and reports
+  - `.amazon_q_scripts/` for temporary scripts and automation
 - Prepare the tmux environment for sub-agent spawning
 - Identify your current pane and window context for proper communication management
-- Ensure proper directory structure mirrors source paths
+- Generate helper scripts for monitoring and cleanup in `.amazon_q_scripts/`

 ### 3. Sub-Agent Deployment
 - Spawn the required number of sub-agents using tmux split commands